 Opinions vary, but various sources have rated this climb as 5.0 to 5.6 for the crux pitches.
+Most of the reason for the variation is that part of the route fell away a few years ago, making the climb more difficult.
+Most people now agree that it is at least 5.4.
 Either way, this is not an ascent to be taken lightly.

 For those out there with four wheel drive/high clearance vehicles and/or mountain bikes, you may be able to reach the base of the mountain's east side where the scrambling route begins, all depending on your driving ability.
 The BLM has designated the access road on this portion of the mountain for ATV's.
 The whole section of road from the main parking area to the end of the four wheel drive portion is just over 1.5 miles.
 The road is fairly rough on some portions, mainly about just under 1 mile in from the parking area mentioned above.
 Rock/mud slides have narrowed portions of this section of road recently.
 If you insist on driving this portion do it at your own risk to you and and your vehicle.
 See the map below for more information to the base of the mountain.

 This route may not be a cup of tea for those who are uncomfortable with some decent exposure.
-The route featured here starts from the normal parking area at the beginning of the four wheel drive/atv road.
+The route featured here starts from the normal parking area at the beginning of the 4WD/ATV road.

 Another option to reach the summit ridge, Route B, is to reach the top of the first cliff.
 Look to the north east and locate a large steep crack in the upper cliff area.
 This crack is about 45 degrees, and about two feet wide at it's most narrow point.
 Reaching the base of the crack will require climbing two small cliffs above the first.
 The base of the crack is very exposed class 4 to 5.4 scrambling.
 However, once in the crack the exposure in minimal.
 You may have to take your pack off and drag it behind you to fit in there.
 The crack leads all the way to the summit ridge.
 This crack can offer more security for those wanting to avoid the class 4 terrain on the first route mentioned, route A. The crack offers a safer descent option than that of route A, though caution will be needed to traverse about 30 feet of extremely exposed terrain at the bottom.